monstatayo/Personal-Projects/README.md

 Used Logisim to effectively create a clock that counts seconds, hours, days, months, and years.
 Also has a leap year detection function, all done with logic gates.

+**- Speech to Text Python Script**:

+Created a simple speech-to-text script that allows you to bind any key as your "push to talk", with audio cues for on/off.
+Actively records using default microphone and types onto screen.
+Used mainly for demos in teaching.

 **-Teaching**: